Withdrawal & Recovery

 Key Takeaways

-- Preparation before your quit date dramatically increases your odds of success
+• Planning ahead before your quit date dramatically raises your chances of success

-- Cold turkey and tapering both work, and neither approach is wrong
+• Cold turkey and tapering both work, so neither approach is wrong

-- Most acute withdrawal symptoms resolve within two to four weeks
+• Most acute withdrawal symptoms clear up within two to four weeks

 Before You Quit: The Preparation That Most People Skip